UK trade: March 2024

 Precious metals and non-monetary gold

-Precious metals include precious metals, silver, platinum and palladium, and it forms part of the commodity group “unspecified goods”.
+Precious metals include precious metals, silver, platinum and palladium, and form part of the commodity group "unspecified goods".
 Non-monetary gold comprises the majority of this group and is the technical term for gold bullion not owned by central banks.

 Trade balance